BERLIN (Reuters) - From swing, salsa and sex to tango, transvestites and techno, Berlin’s nightlife offers something for everyone.

 But for now, in many parts of the city, the party continues.

 For techno fans, a night at the legendary Berghain club is a must - if they can get in.
-Queues stretching for one hundred meters (yards) are a regular sight outside the former power plant.
+Queues stretching for one hundred metres (yards) are a regular sight outside the former power plant.
 Entrepreneurial locals do a roaring trade selling beers to those waiting.

 For those who don’t make it, there are plenty of alternatives.
 How about Salon Zur wilden Renate - a club spread over several floors in an old apartment building?
 Or About Blank - a club where the party spills out into a garden?
 Or Sisyphos, in a former dog biscuit factory?